 What is the most useful music app for schools you can imagine?
-Read on and I don’t think you will disagree that PlayScore 2 for iOS, and soon Android is it.
+Read on and I don’t think you will disagree with PlayScore 2 for iOS, Android and Windows.
 The best and most versatile music app for school music.

 Music in schools is thriving.
 Certainly some are more involved than others, and there are always aspects that could be better, but there is more music in schools today than has ever been the case.
 This is not only due to the enthusiasm of teachers, parents and students, but also to the tools, online resources and music apps for schools now available to make music learning easier and more effective.

 For those from the most musical families, music lessons can begin even before a child’s first day at school.
 But for most, school provides a child’s first exposure to the joy of music making and music education.

 So, what are the main elements of musical education, and what are the main skills for a child to acquire in the course of a good musical education?
 And not least, what are the resources and tools that can help aid the process?